lacion/alpine-golang-buildimage/README.md

 ## Usage

-This Image is intedend to be used in multi stage docker builds and is not for final or production use
+This Image is intedend to be used in multi stage docker builds and is not for final or production use you can find more info about multistage build in this [blog post](https://www.critiqus.com/post/multi-stage-docker-builds/)

 ```
 FROM lacion/alpine-golang-buildimage